 The administrative organization of the University exists for the purposes of providing leadership and facilitating the academic programs.
 Fulfillment of these ends can best be achieved in an atmosphere of shared governance, mutual planning and implementation of decisions, and the recognition and encouragement of contributions of members of the University community.
-An organizational chart for OU Health Sciences is available at www.ouhsc.edu/Provost.
+An organizational chart for the Health Sciences Center is available at www.ouhsc.edu/Provost.